AbhijeetSalunkhe/AGM-MEAN-TEST/README.md

 - Implement CRUD operations for managing these entities.
 - Implement an endpoint to calculate the total price of a coffee order.

-#### Task 2: Coffee Customization UI (ReactJS)
+#### Task 2: Coffee Customization UI

 **Objective**:
-Build a ReactJS application that allows customers to customize their coffee using the inventory data from the API.
+Build a frontend application that allows customers to customize their coffee using the inventory data from the API.

 **Requirements**: